 Metal-Rules.com: And you’re also doing cruises like the Monsters of Rock Cruise.

 Brian Wheat: Yeah.
 We’ve been doing that for about the last six years.
-That’s a big boat and we get on it, and there is about 30 bands.
+That’s a big boat, and we get on it, and there are about 30 bands.
 And you play two shows, you play an acoustic show and electric show, and it goes up previewing for three or four days.
-The Tesla fans love us doing it and we enjoy doing it.
-We are doing it next year again.
+The Tesla fans love us doing it, and we enjoy doing it.
+We are doing it again next year.
 Every year they ask us to come back.

 Metal-Rules.com: About touring in Europe, have you ever been thinking about doing a package tour with some other bands from your genre in here?
 I think that it would work great?

 Brian Wheat: Yeah, but promoters have to put it together.
 That’s the thing.